oravus/vpr-workshop/index.md

 | Workshop Day                   | 01 Oct 2023 |

 ## Competition
-We are also running a place recognition competition in parallel,organized by Peng Yin and Sebastian Scherer from CMU.
-The winners will have the opportunity to present their work at the workshop.
+Our co-organizers from CMU: Peng Yin and Sebastian Scherer are currently running a place recognition competition.
+The winners will have the opportunity to present their work at this workshop.
 For more details, please check back on 05 Jul.

 ## Prizes and Awards